-It is fairly easy to make a Faraday cage at home.
-You basically just need a box made from a highly-conductive metal, such as aluminum.
-Many people have experimented with using things like refrigerators and microwave ovens as Faraday cages.
+It is pretty easy to make a Faraday cage at home.
+You need a box made from a highly-conductive metal, such as aluminum.
+Many people have experimented with using refrigerators and microwave ovens as Faraday cages.

 For example, Makezine found that a crude tinfoil box worked to prevent the key fob hack.

-However, that was only for protecting against the key fob hack.
-If you want to protect devices from a stronger electromagnetic fields, you’ll need something sturdier.
+However, that was only for protection against the key fob hack.
+If you want to protect devices from stronger electromagnetic fields, you’ll need something sturdier.

 For example, as MassLive reports, a police station tried to use a microwave oven as a Faraday cage to protect confiscated phones from being remotely wiped.
-Normal microwaves didn’t work.
-Only commercial grade microwaves worked.
+Standard microwaves didn’t work.
+Only commercial-grade microwaves worked.

 Key Notes about Making Your Own Faraday Cage:

-The Box Must Close Completely: If there is a gap anywhere in your Faraday cage, then signals will get in.
-Even tiny gaps at doors/openings can let signals through.
-Some people recommend using copper tape or aluminum foil to cover openings.
+The Box Must Close Completely: If there is a gap in your Faraday cage, signals will get in.
+Even tiny holes at doors/openings can let signals through.
+Some people recommend using copper tape or aluminum foil to cover gaps.

 You can use mesh to make your box (more on this below), so long as the mesh goes around the entire area.

 Using Mesh for a Faraday Cage: A Faraday cage does not have to be solid (hence the name cage).
 However, the holes in the mesh must be smaller than the wavelength you want to block.
-As a general rule, the mesh holes must be at most 1/10th of the wavelength you want to block.
+Generally, the mesh holes must be at most 1/10th of the wavelength you want to stop.

 - Cellular wavelengths fall between 800 and 2400megahertz, which makes a wavelength of approximately 1 foot.
-You’d need to use a mesh which was 1/10th or less of foot.
+You’d need to use a mesh of 1/10th or less of a foot.

-For your Faraday cage to work well, it must be made out of a highly-conductive metal.
-A galvanized steel trash can, for example, will NOT work well.
+For your Faraday cage to work well, it must be made of a highly-conductive metal.

 Here are some good options for metal to use: